Gcob/markdown-to-html-pdf/README.md

 ## Disclaimer

-This project was created 100% by Claude, an AI assistant by Anthropic.
+This project was created and maintained mostly by Claude Code, an AI assistant by Anthropic.